-The Company adjusts the carrying value of non-controlling interests to reflect their share of the book value of the OP.
+The Company adjusts the carrying value of non-controlling interests to reflect their share of the book value of each not wholly-owned subsidiary.
 Such adjustments are recorded to Additional paid-in capital as a reallocation of Non-controlling interests in the Consolidated Statements of Equity.